ccao-data/data-architecture/dbt/README.md

 dbt tests are data tests by default, although a dedicated unit testing syntax [is coming soon](https://docs.getdbt.com/docs/build/unit-tests).
-Until unit tests are natively supported, however, we do not have a way of implementing them;
+Until unit tests are natively supported, however, we do not have a way of implementing them.
-we plan to change this once unit testing is released, but for now, make sure that any new tests you write are data tests and not unit tests.
+We plan to change this once unit testing is released, but for now, make sure that any new tests you write are data tests and not unit tests.

 ### Adding data tests